artefactual/atom-docs/admin-manual/security/application.rst

-AtoM's :term:`user interface` also has some security settings that can be configured by an :term:`administrator`, such as the ability to require strong passwords, or limiting login to a specific IP or range.
-For more information,
+AtoM's :term:`user interface` also has some security settings that can be configured by an :term:`administrator`, such as the ability to require strong passwords, or limiting the ability to view pages as an authenticated user to a specific IP or range.
-see:
+For more information, see:

 * :ref:`Security panel <security-panel>`